avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

  * It should start with ``:avocado:``, which is the docstring directive "marker"

- * At least one whitespace or tab must follow the marker and preceed the docstring directive "content"
+ * At least one whitespace or tab must follow the marker and precede the docstring directive "content"

  * The "content", which follows the marker and the space, must begin